Alcoholic cerebellar degeneration

 Despite its current name, alcohol may not necessarily be a prerequisite as similar clinicopathological findings have been described in durations of abstinence or in malnourished non-alcoholics 2,6.
 Hence it is no wonder that alternative terms have been adopted in the literature.

 Histologically, there is Purkinje cell loss in the cerebellar cortex accompanied by Bergmann gliosis, and a variable loss of the molecular layer and granule cells 7.
-Associated with neuronal loss in the dorsal inferior olivary nuclei may also be present.
+Associated neuronal loss in the dorsal inferior olivary nuclei may also be present.
 The underlying cerebellar white matter is otherwise preserved 7.

 Findings are similar to those in MRI.